Sweeping up Zeta: Equitable Partitions and the Successful Partition

+In particular, if $r=0$, then every equitably filled column has $q$ copies of $\bmone$.
+We say that $\uu^*$ is an \defn{equitable partition} if each of the columns of $M^{\uu^*}$ is equitably filled.
 If a column has (strictly) fewer copies of the symbol $\bmone$ than it would to be equitably filled, we say it is \defn{less than equitably filled}; similarly, when a column has (strictly) more copies of $\bmone$ we say that it is \defn{more than equitably filled}.

-In particular, if $|\uu|_m=0$, then every column has $\left\lfloor \frac{|\uu|}{m}\right\rfloor$ copies of $\bmone$.
-We say that $\uu^*$ is an \defn{equitable partition} if each of the columns of $M^{\uu^*}$ is equitably filled.
+The notion of equitable partitions generalizes the ``real world'' example given in~\Cref{sec:real_world}.
+The difference is that we no longer make the simplifying assumption that $|\uu|$ is divisible by $m$.
+Examples of balancing arrays are given in~\Cref{ex:successful_def,ex:successful_def2} for the partitioned words shown in~\Cref{ex:componentwise}.
+Note that the labeling of columns has changed from~\Cref{ex:ex1}.

-The motivation for this definition is the following lemma.
+The motivation for the definition of equitable partitions is the following lemma.

 \begin{lemma} Any successful partition $\uu^*$ is an equitable partition. \end{lemma}